Naturally Daily

 When to Seek Medical Attention

-Most people don’t feel the necessity of visiting a doctor because of constipation.
-However, if left untreated, it can cause severe health conditions such as hemorrhoids, rectal prolapse, and anal fissure.
+However, if left untreated, it can cause severe health conditions such as hemorrhoids, rectal prolapse, and anal fissures.

 Most of the time constipation goes away within a few days with some change in the diet.
 But if you suffer from this condition for more than three weeks, you must take a doctor’s appointment.